GoogleChrome/web.dev/src/site/content/en/learn/accessibility/javascript/index.md

 {% Aside %}
-Special thanks to [Mark Steadman](https://twitter.com/Steady5063) for providing additonal support on this module.
+Special thanks to [Mark Steadman](https://twitter.com/Steady5063) for providing additional support on this module.
 Read more of his [accessibility articles](https://dev.to/steady5063).
 {% endAside %}